 Traditional seaside beach kiosks, fishing boats and harbour shops line Dorset’s coast at this Georgian tourist resort.
-Weymouth comes alive every summer as it has been since 1789 when King George III first plunged into the waves for a leisurely swim.
+Weymouth has come alive every summer since 1789 when King George III first plunged into the waves for a leisurely swim.
 Up grew an elegant beach resort which is today made lively by holidaying families exploring the harbour, museums, and attractions that Weymouth has to offer.
-The giant harbour was also the sailing venue for the 2012 Olympic and Paralympic Games.
+The giant harbour was also the sailing venue for the 2012 Olympic and Paralympic Games!

 Hire your own cottage

 While many traditional beach resort hotels line the waterfront, there are also plenty of cosy cottages dotted around Dorset that are perfect for a relaxing getaway.
 Tidmoor Cottages are in a great location for those who enjoy coastal walks.
 There are two cottages to choose from, The Stables or The Barn, and both are listed as being wheelchair accessible.
 One reviewer who stayed in The Barn loved the accommodation saying: